EstimatedEst. Read Time: 18 minutes

 Play Button

-WHAT MAKES IT EFFECTIVE: You’ll go through a full range of motion, effectively activating the forearm extensors on the back side of your forearm.
-This is truly one of the most effective forearm workouts without weights.
+WHAT MAKES IT EFFECTIVE: You’ll go through full ranges of motion in the Forearm Extensor Push-Ups, effectively activating the forearm extensor muscles on the back side of your forearm.
+This is truly one of the most effective forearm workouts without weights for forearm growth.

 BACKPACK REVERSE CURL